grz0zrg/fsynth/README.md

 ## Build

-Fragment is built with a custom build system watching for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language.
+Fragment is built with a custom build system called Nut scanning for changes in real-time and which include files when it read /\*#include file\*/, it execute several programs on the output files such as code minifier for production ready usage, the build system was made with the functional *Anubis* programming language.

 _app_fs.\*_ and _app_cm.\*_ are the entry point files used by the build system to produce a single file and a production ready file in the *dist* directory.

 If you want to build it by yourself, you will have to find a way to run a pre-processor over _app_fs.\*_ and _app_cm.\*_ or implement other systems like requireJS!

+The build system can be found [here](https://github.com/grz0zrg/nut) and the build system is called by the shell script named `nutbuild` (root folder)

 ## How to setup your own